vivolev647/wow_a_note/README.md

 ***Do not run this on your PC - This is malware.***

-This is Starlight, a worm that uses windows powershell to fuck your PC to death whilst giving you as much of itself as it can.
+This is Starlight, a worm that uses windows powershell to give you 5 copies of itself, then fuck your PC to death.